ethereum/go-ethereum/docs/_interface/peer-to-peer.md

 Sometimes you just can't get connected.
 The most common reasons are as follows:

 - Your local time might be incorrect.
 An accurate clock is required to participate in the Ethereum network.
-Check your OS for how to resync your clock (example sudo ntpdate -s time.nist.gov) because even 12 seconds too fast can lead to 0 peers.
+Check your OS for how to resync your clock (example `sudo ntpdate -s time.nist.gov`) because even 12 seconds too fast can lead to 0 peers.
 - Some firewall configurations can prevent UDP traffic from flowing.
 You can use the static nodes feature or `admin.addPeer()` on the console to configure connections by hand.

 To start geth without the discovery protocol, you can use the `--nodiscover` parameter.
-You only want this is you are running a test node or an experimental test network with fixed nodes.
+You only want this if you are running a test node or an experimental test network with fixed nodes.

 ## Checking Connectivity

-To check how many peers the client is connected to in the interactive console, the `net` module has two attributes give you info about the number of peers and whether you are a listening node.
+To check how many peers the client is connected to in the interactive console, the `net` module has two attributes that give you info about the number of peers and whether you are a listening node.

 ```js
 > net.listening